A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: UQ for mutually dependent inputs

-After recalling convergence properties of MC estimates, we summarise here three established UQ methods, polynomial chaos expansion (PCE), the first order reliability method (FORM), and importance sampling (IS), which work for independent inputs.
-PCE is a spectral method that expresses the system response as a polynomial of the input.
+After recalling convergence properties of MC estimates, we summarise here three established UQ methods used in the numerical experiments carried out in Sections \ref{sec:horizontal_truss} and \ref{sec:dome}: PCE, FORM, and IS.
+Several other methods exist to solve the same problems, and we do not advocate for the ones considered here over others.
+Importantly, the framework demonstrated for these three methods extend to basically any UQ technique designed for problems with a finite number of coupled inputs.

+PCE is a spectral method that expresses the system response as a polynomial of the input variables.
 It is used to estimate moments of the response, to compute sensitivity indices, or to perform resampling efficiently.
 FORM is a reliability analysis method designed to approximate small failure probabilities $P_f$ numerically.
 IS is a stochastic sampling method that combines FORM with MC to obtain more robust estimates of $P_f$.
-When the computational budget is limited and only few runs of the computational model can be afforded, these methods provide significantly better estimates of their target statistics than MCS on the same number of observations.
-However, a strong pre-requisite is that the input random vector is, or can be mapped onto, a vector with independent components.
+When the computational budget is limited and only few runs of the computational model can be afforded, these methods provide significantly better estimates of their target statistics than MCS with the same number of observations.
+However, these methods strongly rely on an accurate representation of the input dependencies.
+Besides, some of them strongly benefit from the possibility of mapping the input random vector onto a vector with independent components.

-Here we combine both PCE and FORM with the vine representation of the input $\cdf$ illustrated in \secref{Copulas-and-vines}.
+Here we describe how to combine these methods with the vine representation of the input $\cdf$ illustrated in \secref{Copulas-and-vines}.
 The flexibility of R-vine models expands the applicability of these methods drastically.